-11. Working with families
+10. Working with families

-Within school we know how valuable the parental information is about their children.
-Working in partnership with parents and carers is key in our school ethos around the 'Northowram Family' Working together is vital in enabling the children with SEN to achieve their full potential.
-When school first identify a need parents/ carers will be invited into school to discuss this need and how best to move forward.
-Where this is not possible this will be done over the phone or virtually.
+Within school we know how valuable parental information is.
+Working in partnership with parents and carers is key in our school ethos around the 'Northowram Family'.
+Working together is vital in enabling the children with SEN to achieve their full potential.
+When school first identify a need, parents/carers will be invited into school to discuss this need and how best to move forward.
+Where this is not possible, this will be done over the phone or virtually.
 Parental or carer consent will need to be given prior to a child being placed on the SEND register.
 This will be done through the SEND referral form and will require a signature.
-As well as this if a child is to be removed from the register consent again will be sought and a signature will be again be needed.